-Table 5.2 Available Employment Land, April 2010.
-Source Norfolk County Council
+Table 5.2 Available Employment Land (Source: North Norfolk District Council, 2012)

-The following table shows key employment development permitted during the monitoring period.
-It primarily looks at industrial development and does not include other commercial uses such as retail, food and drink or small scale office development.
-In addition there have been several applications for minor improvements and alterations to existing employment premises which indicate ongoing investment in the district.
+The following table shows key employment development permitted in 2010/11 and 2011/12.
+It primarily looks at industrial development and does not include other smaller commercial uses such as retail, food and drink and very small scale office/storage/workshop uses, though does include key larger schemes with other uses that may generate significant employment opportunities.
+In addition, there have been several applications for minor improvements and alterations to existing employment premises which indicate ongoing investment in the district.